renukaanaik/PackagingAPI/README.md

 2. Max number of items in a package is 15
 3. Max weight and cost of an item is ≤ 100

+<b> Architecture </b>

+This Api is build on Chain of responsibility pattern where the package constrains are implementented in the form of rules.
+Each implementation class of interface PackageRules depicts one rule and is executed in particular order.

 <b> Technology Stack </b>
 * Java 8
 * JUnit